TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 ###Accommodation/Differentiation

-Students that are moving quickly should work on the bonus assignment in the lab or work with partner that is struggling.
+Students that are moving quickly should work on the bonus assignment in the lab or assist a partner that is struggling.

 [Do Now]:do_now.md
 [Lab - Kangaroo Class]:lab.md